-This golden nugget was given to me by a 20-year veteran my first year.
-She told me that I should just wait.
-And wait, and then wait some more until all students were quiet.
+2. Speak only when students are quiet and ready: This golden nugget was given to me by a 20-year veteran when I was in my first year.
+She told me that I should just wait and then wait some more until all students were quiet.

 So I tried it; I fought the temptation to talk.
 Sometimes I’d wait much longer than I thought I could hold out for.
-Slowly but surely, the students would cue each other: "sshh, she’s trying to tell us something," "come on, stop talking,” and "hey guys, be quiet."
-(They did all the work for me!)
+Slowly but surely, the students would cue each other: “Shh, she’s trying to tell us something,” “Come on, stop talking,” and “Hey guys, be quiet.”
+They did all the work for me.

 My patience paid off.
 Yours will too.
 And you’ll get to keep your voice.

-Holding one hand in the air, and making eye contact with students is a great way to quiet the class and get their attention on you.
+3. Use hand signals and other nonverbal communication: Holding one hand in the air and making eye contact with students is a great way to quiet the class and get their attention on you.
 It takes awhile for students to get used to this as a routine, but it works wonderfully.
 Have them raise their hand along with you until all are up.
 Then lower yours and talk.

-Flicking the lights off and on once to get the attention is an oldie but goodie.
-It could also be something you do routinely to let them know they have 3 minutes to finish an assignment or clean up, etc.
+Flicking the lights off and on once to get students’ attention is an oldie but goodie.
+It could also be something you do routinely to let them know they have three minutes to finish an assignment or clean up, etc.

 With younger students, try clapping your hands three times and teaching the children to quickly clap back twice.
 This is a fun and active way to get their attention and all eyes on you.

-Be sure to address an issue between you and a student or between two students as quickly as possible.
-Bad feelings -- on your part or the students -- can so quickly grow from molehills into mountains.
+4. Address behavior issues quickly—and wisely: Be sure to address an issue between you and a student or between two students as quickly as possible.
+Bad feelings—on your part or the students’—can so quickly grow from molehills into mountains.

-When students have conflicts with each other, arrange for the students to meet with you at lunch, after or before school.
-Use neutral language as you act as a mediator, helping them resolve the problem peacefully, or at least reach an agreeable truce.
+When students have conflicts with each other, arrange for them to meet with you at lunch or after or before school.
+Use neutral language as you act as a mediator, helping them resolve the problem peacefully or at least reach an agreeable truce.

-This tip is most important of all.
-Perhaps you’ve heard the saying, if you don’t have a plan for them, they’ll have one for you.
-Always over plan.
+5. Always have a well-designed, engaging lesson: This tip is most important of all.
+Perhaps you’ve heard that if you don’t have a plan for them, they’ll have one for you.
+Always overplan.
 It’s better to run out of time than to run short on a lesson.

-From my own first-hand experience and after many classrooms observations, something that I know for sure: Bored students equal trouble!
+From my own firsthand experience and after many classrooms observations, there’s one thing I know for sure: Bored students equal trouble!
 If the lesson is poorly planned, there is often way too much talking and telling from the teacher and not enough hands-on learning and discovery by the students.
-We all know engaging lessons take both serious mind and time to plan.
-And they are certainly worth it -- for many reasons.
+We all know engaging lessons take both a serious mind and time to plan.
+And they are certainly worth it—for many reasons.